 The list continues with names like Adrian Gonzalez (Adelante SCM), Lora Cecere (Founder, Supply Chain Insights), Tamara McCleary (CEO, Thulium), and many more.

 We hope this blog article has invigorated your aim to assess a career option in Supply Chain Management after your one year MBA as a prepared innovator to make waves in the industry.
-Feel free to share/ recommend.
+Feel free to share your profile for evaluation with our MBA admission consultant at GOALisB.